Tokyo Disney Resort

 An attraction themed on Minnie was scheduled in 2020 but its opening was delayed by Covid-19 pandemic.

-In November 2017, the park officially announced an important 30% extension (100,000 square meters) of its surface with a new 475 rooms hotel themed on Toy Story (on 11 floors opened in 2021), with a pharaonic budget of 300 billion yens (~2 billions dollars).
-Initially expected in 2023, this new "Fantasy Springs" area (that includes Frozen, Tangled, and Peter Pan areas as well as 3 restaurants) is opening on 2024, June 6.
+In November 2017, the park officially announced an important 20% extension of DisneySea’s superficies (140,000 square meters) with a pharaonic budget of 320 billion yens (~2.1 billions dollars).
+Initially expected in 2023, this new "Fantasy Springs" area (that includes Frozen, Tangled, and Peter Pan areas as well as 3 restaurants and 4 major attractions) is to be inaugurated on 2024, June 6.
+The park’s 6th hotel, named Tokyo DisneySea Fantasy Springs Hotel, will also open this new area.
 A new attraction based on Avatar should follow.

 Rumors of the creation of a third park named "DisneySky" have been officially denied in 2018.